easysoftware/rys/README.md

 Rys::Feature.add('issue.show')
 ```

-All features have tree structure so if parent disabled all children are disabled too.
+All features have tree structure so if parent is disabled all children are disabled too.
 For example:

 ```ruby
 Rys::Feature.add('issue.show')